emustudio/emuStudio/README.md

 # Compiling

-The project is using Maven for managing dependencies and build process.
+The project uses Maven for managing dependencies and build process.
 Each module can be compiled separately, but if you run the following command in the root directory, it will compile each module (results will be in particular module directory):